lsa-pucrs/disaster-robotics-proalertas.github.io/projects/undergrad-robots.md

  - Milestone 4: implement a localization method;
  - Milestone 5: implement a path planning method;
  - Milestone 6: integrate machine learning method to learn new movemnts;
+ - Milestone 7: integrate model into Gazebo simulator;
- - Milestone 7: implement algoritms for soccer;
+ - Milestone 8: implement algoritms for soccer;
- - Milestone 8: integrate software to multi-agent system to control a soccer team of Roffi;
+ - Milestone 9: integrate software to multi-agent system to control a soccer team of Roffi;

 ## People